Where to Find Oahu Vacation Maps

 1. Download or order your free Oahu vacation planner from the Oahu Visitors Bureau.
 From this link you’ll be able to access and order Oahu brochures that are loaded with useful maps.
 These guides are very useful to help you start understanding the lay of the land.

 3. When you arrive at the Honolulu Airport, stop at one of the information desks and politely ask for a map of Oahu.
+My only caution is that the information desks are not always manned.
 The free maps that they provide are really the best Oahu vacation maps that I’ve found.
 Most of the major scenic points are well labeled.
 The only downside to the maps is that there isn’t a great deal of street detail.

 4. If you have AAA, stop into one of their offices near your hometown and request free driving maps.
 They offer a very detailed map of Honolulu.

-5. Of course you can always use sites like Google Maps, Bing Maps, etc. to print driving directions.
+5. Of course you can always use online maps like Google Maps, Bing Maps, etc. to print driving directions.

 Now, having listed all those resources for maps and navigating Oahu, guess which ones I use.
 Would you believe that I use a combination of all of them?
 I really do.
 How about you?
 What map and navigation resources do you recommend for sightseeing on Oahu?